Searching in Starting a Business [clear]

 Anyone who improves, changes, alters, or demolishes physical propery and who may charge a client $2,000 or more for work on any one project needs to register with the Idaho Contractors Board.
 The business needs to be registered with the Idaho Secretary of State and have proof of liability insurance before registering.

 I want to start a non-profit organization.
-How do I do that and are there special regulations?
+How do I do that and are there special requirements?

 To be classified as a non-profit, also called an exempt organization, approval must be secured from the Internal Revenue Service.
 First, register your business with the Idaho Secetary of State as a for-profit entity.
 The process to establish a non-profit can be expensive and time-consuming and many business activities do not qualify.
 Your attorney can assist with the application process.
 Information about establishing a non-profit, tax reporting and maintaining non-profit status is found on the IRS website.
 After receiving IRS approval, the business can then amend their registration with the Idaho Secretary of State to that of a Domestic Non-profit Corporation.